aayushiinfra/geek-night-demo/README.md

 # About

-The repository contains smple ros node snap code that get deployed on to a runner via action
+The repository contains smple ros node snap code that get deployed on to a runner via action.

-Some dummy code
-###